InnerSourceCommons/managing-innersource-projects/measuring/metrics.md

 a newcomer driving her around the needs for such change and potential requested updates to that piece of code.

 And all of this information can be tracked.
-As inner source is fostering a transparent infrastructure to deal with all of the activities around the development of the product, those discussions are all open to anyone interested in.
+As InnerSource is fostering a transparent infrastructure to deal with all of the activities around the development of the product, those discussions are all open to anyone interested in.
 Thus, the mentorship analysis will help to understand who